beetbox/mediafile/docs/index.rst

 It currently supports MP3 files (ID3 tags), AAC files (as tagged by iTunes) as well as FLAC, Ogg, Monkey's Audio, WavPack, and Musepack.

-MediaFile attempts to always return a usable value (i.e., it never returns ``None`` or throws an exception when a tag is accessed).
-If a tag is not present, an empty and false value of the appropriate type -- such as zero or the empty string -- is returned.
+If a tag does not exist, MediaFile will return ``None`` instead of throwing an exception.

 .. _Mutagen: https://github.com/quodlibet/mutagen